 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Conditions in La Plata County Jail.

 - Jail, yard and pod facility and layout

 - Guards and staff

 To get this kind of information, you must do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Did you search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal backgrounds and records, and your comments could help other people that are in the same situation.